Table of Contents

-At the first hearing, the court appointed a guardian ad litem to protect Cecilia’s interests in the proceeding.
+At the first hearing, the court-appointed a guardian ad litem to protect Cecilia’s interests in the proceeding.
 The court also appointed a guardian for A.G.
 The court later found A.G. dependent as to Cecilia on the grounds alleged.
-Two years later, A.G.’s guardian asked the court to terminate Cecilia’s parental rights.
+Two years later, A.G.’s Guardian asked the court to terminate Cecilia’s parental rights.

-The guardian claimed that it was not in her best interest to hear testimony related to the severance or testify about the matter.
+The Guardian claimed that it was not in her best interest to hear testimony related to the severance or testify about the matter.
 Thereafter, the court presided over a severance hearing in which the parties stipulated to exhibits and only the case manager testified.

 The court excused Cecilia from the courtroom.
 The court concluded that severance was warranted and would be in A.G.’s best interests.
 Cecilia’s guardian appealed.

-Due Process Rights
+Parent’s Due Process Rights in a Severance Proceeding

 Cecilia argues that the juvenile court violated her due process rights by proceeding with the severance hearing.
 The court had been informed that she didn’t understand the proceedings nor could assist her counsel.
 Cecilia argues that, because she “was not competent to stand trial” the court erred by proceeding with the severance hearing.
 She argues that the court should have stayed the proceedings until she could be restored to competency.
 She cites criminal law cases to support the position.

 The Court of Appeals rejected this contention.
 It noted that the juvenile court never adjudicated Cecilia incompetent.
-The law requires appointment of a guardian when reasonable grounds exist to believe a parent “is mentally incompetent or is otherwise in need of a guardian”.
+The law requires the appointment of a guardian when reasonable grounds exist to believe a parent “is mentally incompetent or is otherwise in need of a guardian”.
 A finding of incompetency was not necessary and the court did not make one here.

 Second, a mentally incompetent person does not have the same rights in a severance matter as she would as a criminal defendant.
 A mentally incompetent criminal defendant cannot stand trial until restored to competency.
-Termination of parental rights in Arizona do not have the same requirement.
+Termination of parental rights in Arizona does not have the same requirement.
 In fact, the statute suggests that severance proceedings should proceed when a parent is mentally incompetent.

 One ground for severance is an inability to parent because of a mental illness or mental deficiency.
-This indicates that the court is not required to restore the parent to competency before severing the parental rights.
+This indicates that the court is not required to restore the parent to competency before severing parental rights.